cartant/rxjs-spy/README.md

 ## Module API

-The methods in the module API are callable via imports, requires or the UMD `RxSpy` global.
+The methods in the module API are callable via imports, requires or the UMD `rxjsSpy` global.
 Most methods return a teardown function that will undo the API method's action when called.

 * [`create`](#module-create)
 * [`Spy.show`](#module-show)